AmmonMatthews/names/README.md

 # Names
-Input a name and see how old you are.
+Input a name and see how old you are. using the Agify.io API. https://agify.io/